jmstipanowich/Movie-Data-Repo/README.md

 - A comparison could be made between production budget and worldwide gross for the "tn" movie dataset.
 My analysis only covered the domestic gross for movies within the "tn" movie dataset.

 - Some analyses on movies based on the year they were released might add more dimensions to my results.
-The history of a specific year can influence the movies that were released and why they were released.
+The history of a specific year can influence the movies that were released, how they were released, and why they were released.

 - The relationship between movie popularity and genre could be looked at.
 Certain movie genres may be more popular to use when creating a feature film.